malamud3/Web_JS_MongoDB/README.md

 # Full-Stack App

+This full-stack app is a website that showcases a collection of sites in the world.
+Users can view, add, and manage sites through a RESTful API built with Node.js, Express.js, and MongoDB.
+The front-end uses HTML, CSS, and JavaScript with EJS templates and jQuery for interactivity.

 ## Back-End

 The back-end of the application provides API routes to perform CRUD operations on a collection of sites stored in a MongoDB database.